LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

   Sdcard: 512 MB
 ```

 Note the path of AVD in the output above.
 At the same path, you can find a `config.ini` file that can be used to change configuration parameters of the AVD.

-Edit the file `config.ini` and change this value to `yes`:
+Edit the file `config.ini` and change the value to `yes`:

 ```
 hw.keyboard=yes
 ```

-You can create as many as AVDs as you want and each AVD / System Image will be treated separately.
+**Note**
+  - If you don't do this change, the Android buttons (home, back, and overview) won't work and you won't be able to operate the Android running in the emulator.

 ### Run the AVD